Ouse Bridge (M62): Opening

 It was opened on 24 May 1976 by nine-year-old Martin Brigham, who had been handed the scissors at the last moment by Minister of Transport John Gilbert, Baron Gilbert, who was to have opened it.
 It was the last section of the main part of the M62 to open, comprising 109 mi.
 The M62 had taken 15 years and cost £190 million.
 The A63 Caves Bypass and M62 Balkholme sections (built by Clugston Construction) had opened on 19 February 1976.
 The Balkholme to Caves section was the first use on a UK motorway of continuously reinforced concrete pavement (CRCP), which has no transverse joints.

 Repair

-In 2022 a partial failure of a joint on the eastbound carriageway was identified after it was discovered that increased vibration from traffic had started to damage the concrete under lane three and a bridge joint, which allows the carriageway to expand and contract with the weather.
-Temporary bridging plates were installed over the damaged bridge joints as a temporary mitigation measure followed by the critically damaged joints on the eastbound carriageway being replaced by spring 2023.
+In 2022, a partial failure of a joint on the eastbound carriageway was identified after it was discovered that increased vibration from traffic had started to damage the concrete under lane three and a bridge joint, which allows the carriageway to expand and contract with the weather.
+Temporary bridging plates were installed over the damaged bridge joints as a temporary mitigation measure, followed by the critically damaged joints on the eastbound carriageway being replaced by spring 2023.
+It was then delayed to reopen in August 2024 which has since been delayed again till further notice.